KI7MT/wspr-analytics/README.md

 different Linux distributions, namely: [Ubuntu-20.04][], [Arch Linux][], and [Alpine][].

-For newer Linux users, I'd highly recommend [Ubuntu-20.04][], as Arch and Alpine can be difficult if you are not accustom to their installation methiods.
+For newer Linux users, I'd highly recommend [Ubuntu-20.04][], as Arch and Alpine can be difficult if you are not accustom to their installation methods.

 ## Documentation

-Each folder will contain a series of `README` files that explain the content, and where warrented, usage.
-Additionally, project documentation website can be used for more extensive and exhaustinve explination of the project and its contence.
+Each folder will contain a series of `README` files that explain the content, and where warranted , usage.
+Additionally, project documentation website can be used for more extensive and exhaustive explination of the project and its contents.

 * [WSPR Analytics Docs][] - bookmark this location for future reference